RiceComp215-Staff/RiceChecks/README.md

 - Exactly the same autograder run on the CI server as run locally on the students' computers.
   The CI output is still helpful so students know they didn't forget to commit or push a file.
 - We provide you several example projects so you can see how this all fits together.
+- Human graders can look at the CI output as well, transcribing this into the university's learning management system (e.g., Canvas), while also looking over the student projects for anything sketchy.

 RiceChecks, itself, is written in Kotlin, and should be able to process student projects written in Java, Kotlin or any other JVM language, although our focus is on Java-based student projects, at least for now.
-Notably, RiceChecks writes its grading conclusions to the console as human-readable text.
-Our human graders read this text from the CI system's logs, and then transcribe these numbers into our university learning management system (Canvas), while also looking over the student projects to ensure that they didn't do something sketchy.

 **RiceChecks, itself, is compiled with OpenJDK 8 and tested with both OpenJDK 8 and OpenJDK 11.
 It's unlikely to work on earlier JDK releases.**